yasirshah-analyst/Customers-Data-Analytics/Readme.md

 ## 📊 Dashboard Creation: An excel dashboard was created to summarize insights visually.

 The dashboard includes:
--KPIs
--Charts
+- KPIs
+- Charts
--Chart level Insights
+- Chart level Insights

 ---

 ### Key Performance Indicators (KPIs): The following KPIs were displayed at the top of the dashboard to summarize overall performance:
--Total Customers
+- Total Customers
--Number of Customers having  Purchase
+- Number of Customers having  Purchase
--Number of Customers having no Purchase
+- Number of Customers having no Purchase
--Total Purchase
+- Total Purchase
--Top Country by Spending
+- Top Country by Spending

 ---

 ### Charts

-#### 1. Percentage of Customers by Purchase: This chart presents the percentage distribution of customers based on their purchase behavior — those who made at least one purchase versus those who made none.
+#### 1. Percentage of Customers by Purchase
+This chart presents the percentage distribution of customers based on their purchase behavior — those who made at least one purchase versus those who made none.

-#### 2. Total Spending_Top Country vs. Other Countries: This chart compares the total spending by the highest-performing country against the combined spending of all other countries.
+#### 2. Total Spending_Top Country vs. Other Countries
+This chart compares the total spending by the highest-performing country against the combined spending of all other countries.

-#### 3. Total Spending Distribution by Country (Top 25): This chart visualizes and compares the total number of purchases made across the top 25 countries ranked by purchase volume.
+#### 3. Total Spending Distribution by Country (Top 25)
+This chart visualizes and compares the total number of purchases made across the top 25 countries ranked by purchase volume.

 ---

-### Chart Level Insights: Each chart is accompanied by a chart level insight displayed below it,summarizing the key takeaway from the analysis.
+### Chart Level Insights
+Each chart is accompanied by a chart level insight displayed below it,summarizing the key takeaway from the analysis.

 Dashboard Screenshot:
 ![Dashboard](Dashboard/Dashboard_Screenshot/dashboard.jpg)